 Like Mother Teresa — we can’t explain this intimacy deep listening cultivates; our mindfulness practice simply reveals it.

-So let’s start with authentic listening today – it is the foundation of all wise, compassionate action.
+So let’s start with authentic listening today – it is the foundation of all wise, compassionate action, something our world desparately needs.